General Jewish Labour Bund: Revolutions of 1917

 In May 1917, a new Central Committee of the Bund was formed, consisting of Goldman, Erlich, Medem, and Jeremiah Weinsthein.
 One Central Committee member, Medem, was in Poland at the time and could not travel to Saint Petersburg to meet with the rest of the committee.

 Four Bund bureaus were represented as such among the 60 delegates to the May 1918 Menshevik Party conference: Moscow (Abramovich), Northern (Erlich), Western (Goldshtein, Melamed), and Occupied Lands (Aizenshtadt).

 The political changes at the time of the Russian revolution resulted in splits in the Bund.
-In Ukraine, Bund branches in cities like Bobruisk, Ekaterinoburg and Odessa had formed 'leftwing Bund groups' in late 1918.
+In Ukraine, Bund branches in cities like Bobruisk, Ekaterinoslav and Odessa had formed 'leftwing Bund groups' in late 1918.
 In February 1919, these groups (representing the majority in the Bund in Ukraine) adopted the name Communist Bund (Kombund), re-constituting themselves as an independent party.
 Moisei Rafes, who had been a leading figure of the Bund in Ukraine, became the leader of the Ukrainian Kombund.
 The Communist Bund supported the Soviet side in the Russian Civil War.
 Other members of the Bund (representing the minority in the Bund in Ukraine) at the end of 1918 formed the Social Democratic Bund (Bund-SD).
-Leaders of the Ukrainian Social Democratic Bund – Sore Foks, A. Litvak, David Petrovsky (Lipets) openly opposed the communist ideology and policy of confiscation of property, usurpation of political power, arrests and persecution of political opponents.
+Leaders of the Ukrainian Social Democratic Bund – Sore Foks, A. Litvak (see Litvak), David Petrovsky (Lipets) openly opposed the Communist ideology and policy of confiscation of property, usurpation of political power, arrests and persecution of political opponents.

 The Bund also had elected officials at the local level.
 During the 1917 October Revolution and Russian Civil War, the mayor of the predominantly Jewish Ukrainian town of Berdychiv (53,728 inhabitants, 80% of whom were Jewish at the 1897 census) was a Bundist, David Petrovsky (Lipets).

 11th Bund conference

-The 11th Bund conference was held in Minsk on March 16–22, 1919, with delegates from Great Russia, Belorussia, Ukraine, Latvia and Lithuania.
+The 11th Bund conference was held in Minsk on 16–22 March 1919, with delegates from Russia, Belarus, Ukraine, Latvia and Lithuania.
 The conference was marked by a sharp division in the party, with a sector of the Bund being increasing in line with the Bolsheviks.
 There were 48 delegates with decisive voting rights and 19 with consultative vote.
 The delegates with decisive votes represented Minsk 5 delegates, Vilna 5, Gomel 5, Baranavichy 4, Bobruisk 2, Kiev 2, Yekaterinoslav 2, Kletsk 2, Nyasvizh 2 and one each from Kharkov, Riga, Moscow, Mohyliv, Konotop, Kurenets, Haradok, Shklow, Ufa/Samara, Smolensk, Rechytsa, Penza, Igumen, Mozyr, Pukhavichy, Ivianiec, Voronezh, Vitebsk and Dvinsk.